 IPL hair removal works by producing a range of wavelengths that are dispersed separately, compared to a single laser beam.
 The best IPL machine will emit wavelengths that are focused on the hairs but at varying depths and filters are used to ensure that the correct amount of energy is concentrated in the right areas.

-The IPL process is relatively quick and results can be achieved in under an hour.
-While not as powerful as the laser process, the intense pulses of light in this process are very effective are a sustained period of time and a number of treatments.
+The IPL process is relatively quick, and results can be achieved in under an hour.
+While not as powerful as the laser process, the intense pulses of light in this process are very effective over a sustained period of time and a number of treatments.

 As the cheaper option, IPL hair removal remains very popular among many women looking for a more permanent solution to their unwanted hair.
 IPL is the preferred method for those who have skin conditions.
 At British Institute of Lasers, we feature our Nu eLite machine which is the perfect option for clinics offering IPL hair removal for their clients.

 How do Laser Hair Removal work?

 Laser hair removal machines are very precise due to the nature of one focused laser beam being used.
 Selective targeting ensures that only the highlighted area of hair is removed.
 It is a very powerful method of hair removal and is very effective, with almost 90% of patients having permanent results after a few sessions.

 There are multiple laser pulses every second and treat several hairs at once, covering larger areas of the body.
-Lasers are able to produce a more intensive heat which, when directed at the hair follicle, are a very effective method of hair removal.
+Lasers are able to produce more intense heat which, when directed at the hair follicle, is a very effective method of hair removal.

 Laser treatments are more expensive than IPL treatments, and still require a number of sessions to achieve results but they can be much more prominent.

 Whether you decide in an IPL or laser hair removal machine (or both), ensure that it is the right one for you and that you are willing to commit to a number of sessions before seeing tangible results.
-Permanent hair removal takes longer but is much less time consuming in the long term.
+Permanent hair removal takes longer but is much less time-consuming in the long run.